 There’s one last way to visit the Vancouver Aquarium, Stanley Park, and all of Vancouver’s other main attractions all in one shot.

-The Vancouver Hop on Hop off bus stops right outside.
+The amazing Vancouver Hop on Hop off bus just happens to stop right outside.

-This would be a convenient way for families and seniors to experience Vancouver along with other like-minded travellers.
+This makes for an incredibly convenient way for families and seniors to experience the Aquarium and the rest of Vancouver along with other like-minded travelers.